0x779/TSTips/README.md

 ### DAE vs FBX

-On the topic of FBX, the current implementation of this importer is written in Python, which makes importing/exporting FBX files from/to Blender _very_ slow.
-On the other side of the spectrum, there is the DAE plugin, which is written in C++ and performs extremely well.
+~~On the topic of FBX, the current implementation of this importer is written in Python, which makes importing/exporting FBX files from/to Blender _very_ slow.
+On the other side of the spectrum, there is the DAE plugin, which is written in C++ and performs extremely well~~

-Whenever possible, try to use the DAE plugin, as it is fast, doesn't have the aforementioned transform bug and generally handles materials way better.
+~~Whenever possible, try to use the DAE plugin, as it is fast, doesn't have the aforementioned transform bug and generally handles materials way better.~~

+Fixed in Blender 4.2.
+FBX import is now significantly faster.

 &nbsp;